Global chatbot market to reach $1.35 billion by the year 2025

 The adoption of chatbots by other sectors, like the news & media industry, food & beverages companies, hospitality, etc., is increasing considerably.
 The demand in the news & media sector is majorly driven by the live news feed connecting the masses to engaging content.
-While the biggest advantage is engagement and convenience, it does not make the user search for news and shows topics that interests them.
-Further, the marketing industry is benefitting from the chatbot technology because it is helping them derive unconventional marketing opportunities and advances.
+While the biggest advantage is engagement and convenience, it does not make the user search for news and shows topics that interest them.
+Further, the marketing industry is benefitting from chatbot technology because it is helping them derive unconventional marketing opportunities and advances.

 Global chatbot market revenue

 Here’s a quick look at the monetary benefits when you build a chatbot.
 The information in the image below covers the major areas worldwide.

 Large enterprises are making the best use of current chatbot features

 The global chatbot market has been segmented into small enterprises, medium-sized enterprises, and large enterprises.
 An estimated 50% of small and medium business units engaged in e-commerce have indicated conformance to the revolutionary changes witnessed in customer services and digital marketing.
 In the meantime, the large enterprises are expected to remain the key demand-driver for chatbots generating $626.3 million for the global market by 2024!